Roasted Asparagus and Carrots is a colorful and delicious vegetable side dish that’s naturally vegan, dairy-free, and gluten-free.

 - ¼ teaspoon garlic powder

-- 1 pinch red pepper flakes for sprinkling, optional
+- 1 pinch black pepper freshly ground

 Instructions